artcuddy/project4-cocktail-nerd/TESTING.md

 ![admin.py](documentation/readme_images/testing/after-automated-tests.webp)

-<h2 id="automated-testing-results">Automated Functional Testing Results</h2>
+<h2 id="automated-testing-results">Automated Behaviour Driven Development Testing Results</h2>

 <a href="#top">Back to the top</a>

-The automated functional tests were performed with Selenium & Pytest but as this had to be run on a local development enviroment as the Chromedriver would not run on Gitpod, I have included the test file below.
+The automated Behaviour Driven Development tests were performed with Selenium & Pytest but as this had to be run on a local development enviroment as the Chromedriver would not run on Gitpod, I have included the test file below.

-The Username & Passwords were loaded from the seperate env.py file so as not to expose the username & password in the test file on Github.
+The Username & Passwords were loaded from the seperate env.py file so as not to expose the username & password in the test file on Gitpod.

 I ran 4 automated functional tests: